ddesilva/react-event-bus/README.md

 # react-event-bus
-Cross component comms using a pub/sub pattern.
+Cross component/app comms using a pub/sub pattern.

 Good for:
 - UI interactions / Updates